tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-aurora"></a>Aurora
 MySQL and PostgreSQL-compatible relational database built for the cloud that combines performance and availability of commercial databases with simplicity and cost-effectiveness of open source databases.

+### <a id="glossary-cloudfront"></a>CloudFront
+AWS's global Content Delivery Network (CDN) service that delivers content to users with low latency by caching data at edge locations worldwide.
+Supports both static and dynamic content delivery.

+### <a id="glossary-global-accelerator"></a>Global Accelerator
+Network service that improves the performance of applications by routing traffic through AWS's global network infrastructure.
+Uses anycast IP addresses and provides up to 60% performance improvement without caching.

 ### <a id="glossary-crr"></a>CRR - Cross Region Replication
 S3 feature that automatically replicates objects across different AWS regions for compliance, lower latency, and disaster recovery.